-As of 2016, sporadic one-off acoustic gigs mainly.
+As of 2014, sporadic one-off acoustic gigs mainly.
 That’s been a big part of our focus in recent years.
 In 2010 we started a monthly acoustic open mic night up at the Slug & Lettuce in the Theatre District, and then in 2011 we added a monthly ‘full band gig’ night to that.
-We later moved to the Open University Cellar Bar for a bit, and most recently in 2014/15 we’ve been tinkering with putting stuff on at the Stantonbury Campus Gallery Space.
+We later moved to the Open University Cellar Bar for a bit, and most recently in 2013/4 we were tinkering with putting stuff on at the Stantonbury Campus Gallery Space.
 So who knows where we’ll be!
 For details of all upcoming gigs though (if there are any!), check out our Facebook Group.
 In fact, that’s a good place to keep up with us generally, I’d say.

 Did I hear something about a summer festival?

-You may well have done!
-Between 2007 and 2014 we ran a stage at the Great Linford Waterside Festival which was one of Milton Keynes’ best summer music and arts events.
-For the last six of those eight years we graduated to running “Stage 2”, the second stage, which featured a smashing mix of full bands, acoustic artists, up-and-coming youngsters and whatever else we could find that was good.
-Sadly, after many years, the Waterside Festival has closed its doors for the last time.
-We may manage to run similar stages at other events given time and the opportunity, but for now that chapter is closed too.
+You bet your boots!
+We have – over the last eight years (2007 – 2014) run a stage at the Great Linford Waterside Festival which is one of Milton Keynes’ best summer music and arts events.
+The last six of those eight years we have graduated to running “Stage 2″, the second stage, which features a smashing mix of full bands, acoustic artists, up-and-coming youngsters and whatever else we can find that’s good.
+We’re hoping to be back again in 2015, watch this space.